A commitment to the development of outstanding public health professionals

 PUBLIC HEALTH CAREER SERVICES

-Students can make an appointment with Jennifer or Carol for individual coaching and resume/cover letter review.
+Students can make an appointment with Carol or Jennifer (see “Workforce Development” section below) for individual coaching and resume/cover letter review.

 Carol J. Ewan Whyte, Ph.D., M.Sc.